-To trace everything in the Oracle Sharding environment, you must enable tracing on the shard catalog and all of the shards.
-The traces are written to the RDBMS session trace file for either the GDSCTL session on the shard catalog, or the session(s) created by the shard director (a.k.a.
-GSM) on the individual shards.
+To trace everything in the sharded database environment, you must enable tracing on the shard catalog and all of the shards.
+The traces are written to the RDBMS session trace file for either the GDSCTL session on the shard catalog, or the session(s) created by the shard director (also called GSM) on the individual shards.

-Where to Find Oracle Sharding Alert Logs and Trace Files
+Where to Find Alert Logs and Trace Files

-There are several places to look for trace and alert logs in the Oracle Sharding environment.
+There are several places to look for trace and alert logs in the sharded database environment.